strongloop-community/sl-angular-starter/README.md

 #Usage
 - clone this repo
 - create a new target project
-- copy the contents of this repo into the target project
+- copy the 'less' and 'www' directories into the 'client' directory of your target project
 - add your own modules and libs
 - if you're running a Mac you can test the setup by running:
 ```